holoviz/lumen/docs/dashboard.md

 	    type: The type of the Filter to use, e.g. 'constant', 'widget' or 'facet' ...: Additional parameters for the Filter
     layout: The layout inside the card(s), e.g. 'row', 'column' or 'grid'
-    facet_layout: The layout of the cards if a FacetFilter is declared generating multiple cards.
+    facet:
+	  by: List of fields to facet by
+	  sort: List of fields to sort by
+	  reverse: Whether to reverse the sort order
 	refresh_rate: How frequently to poll for updates in milliseconds ...: Additional parameters passed to the Card layout(s), e.g. width or height
 ```

 ### `auth`